as30098/ruby-oo-relationships-practice-art-gallery-exercise/README.md

 An artist can, of course, have many paintings.
 Paintings can only be in one gallery at a time, and only have one artist.
 Galleries can have many paintings.

-* What are your models?
+* What are your models? artist, gallery, painting
 * What does your schema look like?
 * What are the relationships between your models?
+* artist -< painting >- gallery